-- 1. A fiberglass boat and/or trailer purchased from any party other than an authorized Ranger dealer or the first North American retail purchaser. - 2.
-A fiberglass boat and/or a trailer, including its components, that has been altered or modified so as to adversely affect its operation, performance or durability, as determined by Ranger, or a fiberglass boat and/or trailer that has been salvaged, declared a total loss or a constructive total loss for any reason not covered in this limited warranty.

-- 3. Any damage resulting from an accident or impact with another object or any damage caused by an act of nature. - 4.
-Damage, breakage and leakage around windshields, hatches or other designed openings. - Gel coat finishes (except as noted above), including blistering, chalking, discoloration or stars; wood finishes (varnish, stains and paints); plastics; plated or painted metal; stainless steel finishes and anti-fouling bottom paint. - 6.
+- 2. A fiberglass boat and/or a trailer, including its components, that has been altered or modified so as to adversely affect its operation, performance or durability, as determined by Ranger, or a fiberglass boat and/or trailer that has been salvaged, declared a total loss or a constructive total loss for any reason not covered in this limited warranty. - 3.
+Any damage resulting from an accident or impact with another object or any damage caused by an act of nature. - 4.
+Damage, breakage and leakage around windshields, hatches or other designed openings. - 5.
+Gel coat finishes (except as noted above), including blistering, chalking, discoloration or stars; wood finishes (varnish, stains and paints); plastics; plated or painted metal; stainless steel finishes and anti-fouling bottom paint. - 6.
 Damage (including due to rainwater leakage), deterioration, fraying, tearing, wearing or shrinkage of carpet, upholstery (including fabric and vinyl), exterior canvas tops, enclosures, weather covers or other soft goods. - 7.
-A fiberglass boat that has been overpowered, according to the fiberglass boat's maximum recommended engine horsepower, or overloaded in excess of the maximum limits as stated on the U.S. Coast Guard Capacity Plate. - 8.
-A fiberglass boat with an engine setback that is in excess of eight (8) inches, with the exceptions of four (4) inches on a Phantom or Banshee®, six (6) inches on a Z117, ten (10) inches on a Z521c or Z519c, and twelve (12) inches on a Z522, 2310 and 2410.
-A maximum setback of six (6) inches is allowed on any model rigged with a six (6) cylinder Mercury Verado engine. - 9.
+A fiberglass boat that has been overpowered, according to the fiberglass boat's maximum recommended engine horsepower, or overloaded in excess of the maximum limits as stated on the U.S. Coast Guard Capacity Plate. - A fiberglass boat with an engine setback that is in excess of eight (8) inches, with the following exceptions: four (4) inches on a 168; ten (10) inches on a Z520L, Z521L, Z521C, Z519L or Z519; six (6) inches on Z521L, Z520L, Z521C, Z518L, Z519L and Z519 rigged with an Evinrude G2; fourteen (14) inches on 2350 and 2510; eight (8) inches on 2350 and 2510 rigged with an Evinrude G2 or Mercury Verado; four (4) inches on a 621FS, 620FS or 619FS rigged with an Evinrude G2 or Mercury Verado. - 9.
 Estimated characteristics such as weight, speed and fuel consumption or other estimated performance characteristics. - 10.
-Any fiberglass boat and/or trailer that has been misused or used in a negligent manner; a fiberglass boat that has been used for racing, speed or endurance contests; used for rental; used without normal maintenance; operated contrary to any instruction furnished by Ranger, improperly lifted or trailered; improperly secured to a trailer or operated in violation of any federal, state, local, Coast Guard or other governmental agency laws; rules or regulations. - 11.
+Any fiberglass boat and/or trailer that has been misused or used in a negligent manner; a fiberglass boat that has been used for racing, speed or endurance contests; used for rental; used without normal maintenance; operated contrary to any instruction furnished by Ranger, improperly lifted or trailered; improperly secured to a trailer or operated in violation of any federal, state, local, Coast Guard or other governmental agency laws, rules or regulations. - 11.
 Dealer preparation, cleaning, final adjustments and alignments in preparing the fiberglass boat and/or trailer for delivery. - 12.
 Trailer tires, paint chipping, rust/corrosion, axle alignment and trailer components manufactured by companies other than Ranger. - 13.
 Damage to trailers from use in salt or brackish water, except those trailers designed for salt/brackish water use. - 14.
-Engines, powertrains, outdrives, controls, propellers, batteries and other equipment, accessories or components that are not manufactured by Ranger, whether or not they are warranted by other manufacturers.
-Note: it is the purchaser's responsibility to complete any limited warranty registration procedure that may be applicable to these components. - 15.
-Any failure or defect arising from a previous repair made by a non-authorized service provider, unless preapproved by Ranger. - 16.
-Structural welds in the T-top or hardtop tubular frames that have been modified or forced to bear excessive weight. - 17.
+Damage caused by improper trailering or mismatching of a Ranger fiberglass boat to a trailer; or failure to properly secure the fiberglass boat to a trailer. - 15.
+Engines, powertrains, outdrives, controls, propellers, batteries, trailers and other equipment, accessories or components that are not manufactured by Ranger, whether or not they are warranted by other manufacturers.
+Note: it is the purchaser's responsibility to complete any limited warranty registration procedure that may be applicable to these components. - 16.
+Any failure or defect arising from a previous repair made by a non-authorized service provider, unless preapproved by Ranger. - 17.
+Structural welds in the T-top or hardtop tubular frames that have been modified or forced to bear excessive weight. - 18.
 Any defect that results in the redesign of the Ranger fiberglass boat and/or trailer.